 "......
 You...?
 Eeeeeeewwwww!!!
 Why on earth......???
 Maybe the groom's family live there?"

 "...
 No, he worked in Jakarta.
-But when I visited the mosque before, I got a chance to ask on the possibility of performing akad inside the mosque, and actually we can do it there, so it's decided...
+But we plan to live close to that area.
+When I visited the mosque before, I got a chance to ask on the possibility of performing akad inside the mosque, and actually we can do it there, so it's decided...
 We will hold a kind of family picnic."

 I don't really understand what's the fuss of taking the measures, while I would rather walk a few steps to her nearby house than getting through the whole holiday season traffic jam to the middle of nowhere, in this kind of rainy climate.
 And actually, my appreciation for gold is in the level of amusement toward those Kin-no-Unko accessories...
 One phrase in my mind, NARIKIN SHUMIIIIII!!!

 "...
 But isn't that the new rich arrogant kind of mosque, the one people would dream to visit, not for religious contents but instead for the luxurious flittery-glittery look?
 The one with black cladded khadams shouting and throwing children outside?"

 "Please, they are only trying to do it the right way like in the Arab."

 "Arabs!
 So I bet it would even be surrounded by desert."

 "No, there are local fruit trees especially planted in the garden.
 Rambutans, ..."

 "So, what's the good of it for the guests?
 You know my one and only pathetic mango tree, everybody in the neighbourhood crave for it, they tried every single way to steal the fruit, no matter whether I am out of the house or still inside!"